JasonJKi/ScalpPlot/README.md

-# HeadPlot
+# ScalpPlot

-#### Headplot is a easy-to-use/customizable plot tool for drawing scalp maps of EEG/MEG data in MATLAB.
+#### ScalpPlot is a easy-to-use/customizable plot tool for drawing scalp maps of EEG/MEG data in MATLAB.

 <p>
     <img src='output/demo.png' width=800 />